Low Libido in Men:

 When Desire Fades: Anxiety, Avoidance, and the Vicious Cycle

-Avoidance slowly replaces desire — not because desire is absent, but because sex no longer feels safe, relaxed, or enjoyable.”
+Avoidance slowly replaces desire — not because desire is absent, but because sex no longer feels safe, relaxed, or enjoyable.
+For many men, the loss of desire itself creates anxiety, which creates more avoidance, which reinforces the problem.

 Spontaneous vs Responsive Desire: Two Normal Ways Desire Works